Charolais

 Charolais cattle originate from the provinces of Charolles and Nievre in central France.
 The Charolais is one of the oldest French breeds.

-While popular in France for hundreds of years, it was only after World War II that Charolais cattle appeared in other parts of the world.
+While Charolais cattle were popular in France for hundreds of years, it was only after World War II that the breed started to appear in other parts of the world.
 The Charolais was the first European breed to be introduced into Australia and the first continental breed to be introduced into Britain.

 Charolais cattle have had a profound impact on Britain’s beef industry.
-Unrivalled as a terminal sire, the breed has a superior growth rate, muscle development and high killing-out percentage.
+Unrivalled as a terminal sire, the breed has a super growth rate, excellent muscle development and high killing-out percentage.
 Charolais crossbred cattle produce meat favoured by both butchers and processors.

-The Charolais can also be taken through to finishing from 12 months old.
+Charolais can be taken through to finishing from 12 months old.
 Little wonder that Charolais crossbreeds usually command a premium over other continental crossbred cattle on a weight for age basis.

 Charolais cattle can play a major role as a beef sire within a dairy herd and are very popular here in Ireland.

-The breed is creamy white to light tan and they are naturally horned.
+The breed is creamy white to light tan and naturally horned.
 Charolais are medium to large framed with a deep and broad body.
 Bulls are well-muscled with excellent loins and good hindquarters.

 Cows weigh around 900 kilos.
 Bulls usually weigh around 1,100 kilos.